Evidence-Based Practice

 Early Literacy

-- Best Evidence Encyclopedia (BEE): John Hopkins University, School of Education: See their review of effective early childhood education programs and practices.
+- Best Evidence Encyclopedia (BEE): John Hopkins University, School of Education

-- Developing Early Literacy: Report of the National Early Literacy Panel, A Scientific Synthesis of Early Literacy Development and Implications for Intervention (2008).
-An Executive Summary is also available.
-See also, Cornerstones: An Early Literacy Series, based on findings from the National Early Literacy Panel's report:
+- Developing Early Literacy: Report of the National Early Literacy Panel, A Scientific Synthesis of Early Literacy Development and Implications for Intervention (2008) and accompanying Executive Summary

 Home Visiting

-- Home Visiting Evidence of Effectiveness (HomVEE) Project (U.S. Department of Health and Human Services): The HomVEE project was created to identify home visiting models that meet the U.S. Department of Health and Human Services' (HHS') criteria for evidence-based models.
-It is meant to assist states participating in the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program, which requires 75 percent of grant funding to be spent on program models that are proven to be effective.
+- Home Visiting Evidence of Effectiveness (HomVEE) Project identifies home visiting models that meet the U.S. Department of Health and Human Services' criteria for models eligible for Maternal, Infant, and Early Childhood Home Visiting (MIECHV) funding (75 percent of grant funding must be spent on program models proven to be effective).

 Inclusion